-- The achievement of approved levels of proficiency in all courses necessary to satisfy graduation requirements. - The student's compliance with the district's final examination requirements as stated in BOE Policy 2624.1, Mid-Year and Final Examinations: High School. - The student's compliance with the district's attendance requirements as stated in BOE Regulation 5200, Attendance. - The achievement of a passing score on the New Jersey Graduation Proficiency Assessment (NJGPA) in Grade 11.
+- The achievement of approved levels of proficiency in all courses necessary to satisfy graduation requirements. - The student's compliance with the district's attendance requirements as stated in BOE Regulation 5200, Attendance. - The achievement of a passing score on the New Jersey Graduation Proficiency Assessment (NJGPA) in Grade 11.
 The assessment will be aligned to New Jersey Student Learning Standards (NJSLS) for Grade 10 ELA and NJSLS for Algebra I and Geometry.

-English Language Arts Mathematics NJGPA - ELA \geq 750 (Graduation Ready) NJGPA - Mathematics \geq 750 (Graduation Ready)
+English Language Arts Mathematics NJGPA - ELA ≥ 750 (Graduation Ready) NJGPA - Mathematics $\geq$ 750 (Graduation Ready)